PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

     clock = clock + 1 hour

+    if pass 24 hours:
+      Calculate statistic in parallel;
+      Output statistic.

-until the end of the 10 days
+until the end of the 20 days
 ```
+- Example of inside a loop:
+    1. Person A state: susceptible, Person B state: mild
+    2. At 8:00 AM, A and B had a meeting.
+A got infected.
+    3. A.nextState = exposed
+    4. At 8:59 AM, update the state of A and the state of B.
+    5. A.state = exposed, B.state = mild.

 #### The change of infection rate
 TODO